mjnrock/battle-arena/battle-arena-react/src/lib/@agency/core/relay/Relay.md

 A **Subscription** is a wrapper-class that holds a *subscribor* (the object that is subscribing) and a *subscribee* (the object to which the subscribor is subscribing) and a *callback* function that can be executed on-demand via `.send`.

+> Note that `subscribor` and `subscribee` are `UUID` values, _not_ `Objects`.
+If an `Object` is passed for either, the subscription will attempt to find `.id` on the object -- if it _does_, then `.id` will be used (but it still must be a valid `UUID`); if it _does not_, then the instantiation will fail with an error.
+As such, `null` values are not allowed.

+> For cases where this causes issues, or where the `Subscription` is being used purely as a callback wrapper, use the static method `Subscription.CreateAnonymous` method to seed randomly-generated `UUIDs`.

-Optionally, a `mutator` function be passed that can alter the arguments being send to the `callback` function when invoking `.send`.
+Optionally, a `mutator` function be passed that can alter the arguments that will be sent to the `callback` function when invoking `.send`.

 |Property|Type|Optional|
 |-|-|-|